visualize-admin/visualization-tool/README.md

 replacing the `script-name` with an actual name of the test you want to run.
 Optionally, you can tweak the configuration of each test by directly modifying the `options` object inside a given script and running `yarn k6:codegen` to make the JavaScript files up-to-date.

+### Recording the tests using Playwright

+While some tests are written manually (TypeScript files compiled into JavaScript), other tests come from HAR recordings that span a broad set of actions.
+In order to record a HAR file and convert it into k6 script, use the `testAndSaveHar` inside `e2e/har-utils.ts` file.

+Simply import that function inside a given e2e test and replace the regular `test` call with `testAndSaveHar`.
+Note that you need to specify environment against which to run the test, filename and path to save the file.

+> ⚠️ The `testAndSaveHar` function exposes a `baseUrl` property, which needs to be injected into the `page.goto` calls.

+After the HAR file has been recorded, use [har-to-k6](https://k6.io/docs/test-authoring/create-tests-from-recordings/using-the-har-converter/#:~:text=The%20har%2Dto%2Dk6%20converter,to%20export%20recorded%20HTTP%20requests.) library to convert the file into k6 script (and put it into the `k6/har` folder).

 ## Authentication